 Finally here is part 2 of my Chicago trip.
-If you missed part 1 click here.
+If you missed part 1 Click here for Chicago Food and Travel part 1!

 The photo below shows one of the most famous recognizable symbols of Chicago.
 The Cloud Gate is a public sculpture, one of many in the city, located in Millennium park.
 It is also nicknamed the bean because of it’s shape.
 The mirror surface reflects your image in funny shapes depending on where you stand.
 It is a really cool art piece.
 You have to go see it at night time to, as it reflects the dark skyline at some neat angles.